 It’s that wonderful time of year again; the Rome International Film Festival (RIFF) is back and bringing with it an incredible lineup of films from talent across the globe!
-If you follow us already, you’ve probably seen something about RIFF whether it’s about Burt Reynolds coming to town for the Smokey and the Bandit anniversary and his new movie, Dog Years (yes, it’s a big deal for us), or even some of the films made by local talent and workshops for aspiring filmmakers.
-Here, you’ll get THE low-down on all things RIFF coming up including from the jam-packed schedule to special things to be on the lookout for during the event.
+If you follow us already, you’ve probably seen something about RIFF whether it’s about Judge Reinhold coming to town, or even some of the films made by local talent and workshops for aspiring filmmakers.
+Here, you’ll get THE low-down on all things RIFF from the jam-packed schedule to special happenings to be on the lookout for during the event.
 So get ready to choose your experience, as all series listed all have links for tickets.
-RIFF also honors our veterans both active and retired, so all veterans both active and retired get free admission to all screening except those featuring Burt Reynolds.

 And there you have it, a massively exciting lineup for this year’s Rome International Film Festival.
 We hope to see you there!